ritwikmath/codecraft-ai/README.md

-# CodeCraft.AI
+# Codecraft.AI

-CodeCraft.AI is an innovative project designed to streamline and automate various aspects of the software development lifecycle, focusing on **code refactoring**, **documentation**, and **unit test generation**.
+Codecraft.AI is an innovative project designed to streamline and automate various aspects of the software development lifecycle, focusing on **code refactoring**, **documentation**, and **unit test generation**.
 It comprises a **Next.js frontend** for an intuitive user experience and a powerful **Google ADK (Agent Development Kit) backend** housing intelligent agents.

 ---